-Fun and funky styles with multiple internal pads and a dial-adjust system make for a highly-adjustable fit.
+With an easy-to-use dial-adjust system, durable build, magnetic Fid-lock buckle, and MIPS safety system, the Nutcase Little Nutty checks all the boxes for functionality and safety.
 The Nutcase Little Nutty’s removable visor and dual-certification also make it a great helmet for young kids who will be switching from bikes to skateboards.
 Read the full review below!

 - Soft chin pad and magnetic “no pinch” buckle

 - Locking sliders – less need for constant adjustment!

 - Dual certified for biking and skateboard use